KaotoIO/kaoto.io/content/docs/add_dsl.md

 Kaoto frontend is agnostic of the DSL (Domain Specific Language) used, so to add suport for a new DSL we just have to implement the specific endpoints on the [API](https://kaotoio.github.io/kaoto-backend/api/index.html).

-## Implementation in Java
+## Implementation

 You can use the [kamelet-support](https://github.com/KaotoIO/kaoto-backend/tree/main/kamelet-support) project as an example.

 You need to create a new Java Maven project that [will be added as dependency on the API project](https://github.com/KaotoIO/kaoto-backend/blob/main/api/pom.xml#L88-L92).
 You will need to add the [model, catalog and services-interfaces dependencies](https://github.com/KaotoIO/kaoto-backend/blob/main/api/pom.xml#L88-L92) in your project.

-Your project has to provide implementations for the following services:
+Your project has to provide implementations for (at least one of) the following services:

 ### DeploymentGeneratorService

 This service will translate from the JSON list of steps used by the frontend to visualize graphically the workflow to the Custom Resource Definition (CRD) to deploy on Kubernetes.
+By implementing this service, you give Kaoto the hability to "translate" from graphical to source code.

 Your implementation must be `@ApplicationScoped`: